 Make Sure Your Tent is Well Ventilated

-Another way to cool your tent without electricity is to ensure your tent is well ventilated.
+Another way to cool your tent without electricity is to ensure your tent is well-ventilated.

-Ventilation is the most inexpensive and energy efficient way to reduce heat buildup inside your tent.
+Ventilation is the most inexpensive and energy-efficient way to reduce heat buildup inside your tent.

 Avoid setting up your tent when it’s hot outside.
 If possible, set up your tent in the evening when the sun has gone down.
 This way, you’ll be minimizing the heat that can get caught up if you were to set up your tent when it’s too hot.